smartfog/fogflow/doc/en/source/example1.rst

 Here are the Curl and the Javascript-based code examples to register an operator and a docker image for that operator.

-.. note:: In the Javascript code example, we use the Javascript-based library to interact with FogFlow IoT Broker.
-You can find out the library from the github code repository (designer/public/lib/ngsi).
-You must include ngsiclient.js into your web page.
+.. note:: In the Javascript code example, Javascript-based library is used to interact with FogFlow IoT Broker.
+It can be find out in library from the github code repository (designer/public/lib/ngsi).
+It shall be included in ngsiclient.js of web page.

 .. note:: The Curl case assumes that the cloud IoT Broker is running on localhost on port 8070.